Apache Drums: Production

-The film was based on a story called Siege at Spanish Boot which had been bought by Universal in May 1950.
-It was known during production as War Dance.
+The film is based on the Harry Brown story Siege at Spanish Boot, which was purchased by Universal Pictures in May 1950.
+The film's working title was War Dance.

-The film was shot in Apple Valley and the Mojave Desert in California.
+The film was shot in Apple Valley, California and in the Mojave Desert.

-In contrast with his experiences at Paramount and RKO, Lewton enjoyed working at Universal.
-The studio wanted to make more films with Lewton and he was interested but instead he accepted an offer to work for Stanley Kramer just before his death of a heart attack in 1951.
+Universal wanted producer Val Lewton to produce additional films, but he accepted an offer to work for Stanley Kramer just before Lewton's death from a heart attack in 1951.